cadebrown/old.cade.site/timeline.md

 2016-09 - [PGS (Prime Generator Search)](https://github.com/ChemicalDevelopment/PGS)

-  : i developed this application to search polynomials (mainly quadratics) to find those which are prime for many consecutive values
+  : I developed this application to search polynomials (mainly quadratics) to find those which are prime for many consecutive values

-  : for example, $ 36 x^2 + 558 x + 359 $ is prime for 30 consecutive values (starting at $0$)
+  : For example, $ 36 x^2 + 558 x + 359 $ is prime for 30 consecutive values (starting at $0$)

 2016-01-12 - [OEIS A267263](https://oeis.org/A267263)

-  : i authored an integer sequence, defined as the 'number of non-zero digits in representation of n in primorial base' (whew...)
+  : I authored an integer sequence, defined as the 'number of non-zero digits in representation of n in primorial base' (whew...)

 2015-09 - [Agilaire 'pilog'](https://agilaire.com/)

-  : i worked as a contractor with Agilaire to produce a low-cost and small-form-factor datalogger for air quality instrumentation, using a Raspberry PI
+  : I worked as a contractor with Agilaire to produce a low-cost and small-form-factor datalogger for air quality instrumentation, using a Raspberry PI

 2015-08 - [L&N STEMpunks FRC #3966 team](https://www.youtube.com/c/LNSTEMpunksorg/videos)

-  : i was the leader of the programming department for 2 years, a member for 3 total years
+  : I was the leader of the programming department for 2 years, a member for 3 total years

   : [some cool photos here](https://www.instagram.com/lnstempunks)